- Do you feel self-conscious about going to the gym or swimming bare-chested?

-Gynecomastia most commonly occur primarily in boys going through puberty, and older men due to the usual hormonal changes in males.
-However, in most other men, reason for increase in the size of their breats is not known.
-Few others develop gynaecomastia secondarily due to tumors of testes, alcoholism, liver issues, medicinal side effect, etc.
+Gynecomastia most commonly occurs primarily in boys going through puberty, and older men due to the usual hormonal changes in males.
+However, in most other men, the reason for an increase in the size of their breasts is not known.

-Primary Gynecomastia is a self limiting disorder in most, however, in some it may not regress in size and maybe associated with pain.
-Secondary gynaecomastia may persist even after causative factor is removed. .
+Primary Gynecomastia is a self-limiting disorder in most, however, in some, it may not regress in size and may be associated with pain.
+Secondary gynecomastia may persist even after the causative factor is removed.